sarahellisfox/instanews/README.md

     - Selecting the first twelve articles from the filter and appending the site content.
     - Using the Add/Remove Class method to resize the navigation/logo to accommodate the article content.
     - Hiding/Showing the loading icon at the appropriate times.
-    - Displaying an error message just in case no articles are found.
+    - Displaying an error message if no articles are found.

 ### Stretch Goals
 * Used Selectric, a jQuery plugin to change the style of the drop-down menu.
-* Used CSS to add animations to each article on hover -- growing the container and removing the abstract with a transition equivalent of a fade in/out.
+* Used CSS to add animated transitions to each article on hover - growing the container and removing the abstract.

 ## NOTES
-* During this project I learned the importance of testing my error message -- I found that the reason that it was never triggering because I'd put it inside the .done section!
+* During this project I learned the importance of testing my error message - I found that the reason that it was never triggering because I'd put it inside the .done section!
 * After encountering an article from the NYT API that contained an image but no abstract I added one extra filter to my code, so each item would have to have both an image and an abstract.
 *  I'm slowly but surely starting to get the logic of JavaScript/jQuery, and troubleshooting the API/loading gif/error messages was extremely helpful for me!